 Spatial Error Component of Land Use Emissions

 Land use emissions have remained fairly constant, or may have diminished, over the past 20 years, but patterns of deforestation associated with these emissions have clearly changed (Hansen et al., 2013; Houghton et al., 2012).
-Although recent estimates from Landsat imagery indicate that deforestation in Brazil have indeed gone down by approximately 1,300 km2/yr in Brazil from 2000 to 2010 the last decade, this has almost been compensated by 1,000 km2/yr increase in deforestation rates in Indonesia over the same period (Hansen et al. 2013), suggesting a regional shift in land use emissions but very little net change in land use change emissions over the last decade (Houghton et al. 2012).
-However, there are errors and assumptions associated with the conversion of forest area into CO2 emission equivalents and the 2 σ relative error on emission estimates from land use change are thought to be on the order of 50% (Houghton Pers.
+Although recent estimates from Landsat imagery indicate that deforestation in Brazil has indeed gone down by approximately 1,300 km2/yr in Brazil from 2000 to 2010 the last decade, this has almost been compensated by 1,000 km2/yr increase in deforestation rates in Indonesia over the same period (Hansen et al. 2013), suggesting a regional shift in land use emissions but very little net change in global land use change emissions over the last decade (Houghton et al. 2012).
+However, there are errors and assumptions associated with the conversion of forest area into CO2 emission equivalents and the 2 σ relative uncertainties on emission estimates from land use change are thought to be on the order of 50% (Houghton Pers.
 Comm).

-Temporal Error Component
+Temporal Error Component of Land Use Emissions

 Similar to errors in fossil fuel emission estimates, errors in CO2 emissions from land use are also serially correlated.
-The benchmark method for estimating emissions from land use emissions is the bookkeeping approach developed by Houghton (1983) starts with global forestry statistics that are only released every five years (FAO, 2010).
-Thus net land-use emissions must be extrapolated for intervening years with no forestry statistics.
+The benchmark method for estimating emissions from land use emissions is the bookkeeping approach developed by Houghton (1983) that is based on global forestry statistics that are only released every five years (FAO, 2010).
+Thus net land-use emissions must be extrapolated for intervening years when no forestry statistics are available.
 Although this interpolation approach works fairly well when rates of deforestation and regrowth are not changing, this approach can lead to errors in estimating land-use emissions that once again are corrected retroactively.
 Therefore we apply a similar El Camino approach to simulating the auto-correlated errors in land use emissions by using the following relationship:

 εL (t) = 0.05 x εL (t-1) + ε(t) , (6)

 where the persistence of temporally correlated errors in land use emission is reduced to ~ 5 years.
-This time persistence value is arbitrary; however, it was selected based on the Food and Agricultural Organization’s forestry statistics that are updated every five years.
+While this time persistence value is also arbitrary, it was selected based on the Food and Agricultural Organization’s forestry statistics that are updated every five years.
 Therefore land-use emission estimates are predicted into the future four years and then corrected retroactively in the fifth year (Friedlingstein et al., 2010).
 Here we consider three independent estimates of EL derived from three different approaches: 1.)
 The bookkeeping method based on forestry statistics (Houghton, 1995), 2.) a model derived estimate based on historical land use maps (Stocker et al., 2011), and 3.) a model derived estimate including historical land use as well as nitrogen cycling (Yang et al., 2010).
 Although more EL estimates exist, we have selected three representative estimates of EL covering a range of possible approaches for inclusion in our error analysis framework (Fig. 4).

 Estimating net ocean and land uptake with uncertainty